markulie/3dsmax-anim-layer-cleaner/README.md

 ## Installation
 1. Click the Scripting in the Main Menu, select Run Script...
-2. Locate and select the script and press Open (or Drag and Drop in the viewport)
+2. Locate and select the script "markulie-AnimLayerCleanerMacro.mcr" and press Open (or Drag and Drop in the viewport)

 ## To Use It
 1. Go to Customize > Customize User Interface and select the desired Tab (Toolbars, Quad, Menu)